rschristopher/ischristtrue.com/src/truth.md

 For logic and reason cannot contain in themselves that which gives rise to logic and reason.
-Logic and reason are not self sustaining, they do not grant us knowledge of truth.
+Logic and reason are not self-sustaining, they do not grant us knowledge of truth.
 They are but artifacts of our consciousness, the means with which we *make sense* of the world around us.
-The divine truth, this spirit of truth, must be the source of logic and reason -- the means given to us to *make sense* of the world.
+The divine truth, this Spirit of Truth, must be the source of logic and reason -- the means given to us to *make sense* of the world.

-## Truth is Revealed
+## Revealed Truth

-As we cannot reach objective and knowable truth through reason and logic, then it must be revealed (if there is truth).
+As we cannot reach objective and knowable truth through reason and logic alone, then it must be revealed (if there is truth).
 And this revelation of truth can only